sitaber/UC-Davis-DSI-DataFest-2018/README.md

 This location may vary depending on your system and how you installed Tesseract.
 If following this guide, and using Xubuntu installed form scratch, this will be the correct directory.

-To copy the new `.traineddata` use:
+To copy the new `.traineddata` navigate to `ocrd-train-mod/tessdata/` open Terminal and run
 ```
 sudo cp model_name.trianeddata /usr/share/tesseract-ocr/4.00/tessdata/
 ```